 Before starting your on-campus employment you must have all the proper paperwork filled out and turned in to the Student Employment Coordinator.
 Your hiring supervisor will have a packet of information to give you.
-This includes all tax information along with an original birth certificate or social security card and a photo id.
-If you have a passport that will meet all requirements.
-Again, these must be original documents shown to the Student Employment Coordinator, copies will not be accepted.
+This includes tax forms, direct deposit and authorization to work in the United States (I-9).
+You will be required to provide original identification documents.
 You MAY NOT start working until all of this paperwork is turned in to the Office of Student Employment.

 If you have been previously employed by Grace College and Theological Seminary, you will need to update any tax information that is on file.